Election FAQ

 How many vacancies are there?

-The 2024 WGAE election will include the following open positions: Broadcast/Cable/Streaming News Vice President, Online Media Vice President, six (6) Film/TV/Streaming Council seats, and three (3) Broadcast/Cable/Streaming News Council seats and two (2) Online Media Council seats.
+The 2026 WGAE election will include the following open positions: Broadcast/Cable/Streaming News Vice President, Online Media Vice President, six (6) Film/TV/Streaming Council seats, three (3) Broadcast/Cable/Streaming News Council seats, and two (2) Online Media Council seats.

-Who is eligible to run for Council position?
+Who is eligible to run for Council positions?

-Any member in good standing who has been a member of the work sector in which they are running for one year preceding the election (September 19, 2024).
+Any member in good standing who has been a member of the work sector in which they are running for one year preceding September 22, 2026, the date of this year’s election.

 How does one get nominated?